 All text communications on local numbers through any cloud phone system (including smrtPhone) are considered application-to-person (A2P) by mobile carriers who receive and deliver the messages to their subscribers.
 The move toward verification requirements affects all communication providers.

-Mobile Carriers Now Require A2P 10DLC Users To Register
+Mobile Carriers Now Require Businesses Who Text To Register

 As business-to-consumer texting has increased in popularity, there has been an increase in bad actors who abuse the channel.
 Because of mounting complaints, the three largest mobile carriers in America (Verizon, AT&T, and T-Mobile/Sprint) have decided to implement a verification method to improve the customer experience.